dmbarbour/glas/docs/GlasNamespaces.md

 ## Proposed AST

         type NSOp
-              = mx:(List of NSOp)                   # mixin
+              = ns:(Map of Name to Def, List of NSOp)   # namespace
-              | ns:NSOp                             # namespace
-              | df:(Map of Name to Def)             # definitions
+              | mx:(List of NSOp)                       # mixin
               | ln:(Map of Prefix to Prefix)            # link defs
               | mv:(Map of Prefix to Prefix)            # move defs
               | rm:(Map of Prefix to unit)              # remove defs
-              | tl:(NSOp, Map of Prefix to Prefix)  # translate
+              | tl:(Map of Prefix to Prefix, List of NSOp) # translate

         type Name = Symbol                          # assumed prefix unique
         type Prefix = Symbol                        # empty up to full name type Symbol = Bitstring                     # byte aligned, no NULL type Map = Dictionary                       # trie; NULL separators type Def = abstract assembly

+* namespace (ns) - describes a dictionary as a set of definitions (df) together with a sequence of operations to modify that set.
+When applied as an operator, we'll evaluate the final dictionary then unify it with the tacit namespace.
-* mixin (mx) - apply a sequence of operations to the tacit namespace
+* mixin (mx) - a sequence of operations that we can apply to a tacit namespace.
+This is our primary joiner for NSOps, i.e. it's how we express a sequence.
+Also encodes the identity operation (no-op) as `mx:[]`.
-* namespace (ns) - evaluate NSOp (usually mx) in context of empty namespace, evaluating to definitions (df).
-This could be evaluated eagerly at AST construction time, so this operation is mostly about deferring costs and lazy evaluation.
-* definitions (df) - add definitions to tacit namespace.
-It's an error if a name has two different definitions, but it's okay to assign the same definition many times.
-* link (ln) - modify names within definitions in tacit namespace, based on longest matching prefix
+* link (ln) - modify names within definitions in tacit namespace, based on longest matching prefix.
-* move (mv) - move definitions in tacit namespace, based on longest matching prefix
+* move (mv) - move definitions in tacit namespace, based on longest matching prefix, without modifying the actual definition.
-* remove (rm) - remove or delete definitions from the tacit namespace.
+* remove (rm) - remove (delete) definitions from the tacit namespace.
-* translate (tl) - rewrite names in an operation before it is applied; useful for abstracting mixins.
+* translate (tl) - a variation of mixin that also rewrites a sequence of operations to apply to different locations.
+This includes renames on introduced definitions, but the trickier bit is translating moves, links, and removes (see *Translation of Move, Link, Remove*).
+The primary use case for translation is to abstract application of mixins.

+I have some tentative extensions in mind, such as copy and mapping a function over definitions.
+But I believe the above is sufficient for glas systems.

 ## Prefix Unique Names